FMIP: Joint Continuous-Integer Flow For Mixed-Integer Linear Programming: Introduction

 \section{Introduction}

-Mixed-Integer Linear Programming (MILP) is a cornerstone of mathematical optimization.
-It provides a robust framework for modeling complex decision-making problems that involve both discrete and continuous variables subject to linear constraints.
-MILP is particularly valuable because it can simultaneously capture integer decisions, such as facility locations or binary choices, and continuous quantities like resource allocation.
-For instance, MILP frequently models facility location problems \cite{KRATICA20142118} and resource allocation scenarios \citep{HE2015441}, with applications also extending to areas such as Combinatorial Optimization (CO) \citep{DellaCroce2014}, Energy Systems Optimization \citep{miehling2023energyoptimisationusingmixed}, and Supply Chain Network Design \citep{IVANOV2022107976}.
-By integrating integer and continuous components, MILP offers the flexibility to represent a wide range of real-world scenarios.
+Mixed-Integer Linear Programming (MILP) represents a cornerstone of mathematical optimization, providing a powerful framework for modeling complex decision-making problems that involve both discrete choices and continuous quantities~\cite{zhou2025steporlmselfevolvingframeworkgenerative,KRATICA20142118, HE2015441}.
+Its ability to capture the intricate interplay between integer and continuous variables makes it indispensable across diverse domains, including combinatorial optimization~\citep{DellaCroce2014}, energy systems~\citep{miehling2023energyoptimisationusingmixed}, and supply chain design~\citep{IVANOV2022107976}.